Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 expiry_reminder_daysbefore the expiry date.
 If that date already passed, the reminder will not fire again. - Days setting — go to Settings → Notifications and confirm the days setting is what you expect.

-Certificate not auto-expiring
+Credential not auto-expiring

 Check: